mnaamani/node-otr-v2/doc/API.md

 * trust: string: 'smp' if recipient's fingerprint has been verified by SMP.

 ## OTRChannel
-OTRChannel creates a simple interface for exchanging messages with a recipient.
+OTRChannel creates a simple interface for exchanging messages with a buddy.
 As arguments it takes a UserState,ConnContext,and a dictionary of parameters for the channel:

     var otrchannel = new libotr.OTRChannel(alice, BOB, {
         policy:libotr.POLICY("ALWAYS"), //optional policy - default = POLICY("DEFAULT")
-        MTU:1450,          //optional - max fragment size in bytes - default = 1450
+        MTU:5000,          //optional - max fragment size in bytes- default = 0, no fragmentation
         secret:"SECRET",   //secret for SMP authentication.
         secrets:{'question-1':'secret-1',
-                 'question-2':'secret-2'} //questions and answers also for SMP Authentication.
+                 'question-2':'secret-2'} //question, answer pairs for SMP authentication.
     });

 ### Methods:

 ### otrchan.connect()
-connect() will initiate the otr protocol with remote side.
+connect() will initiate the otr protocol with the buddy.
 This can be used if we wish to initiate the protocol without sending an actual message.

 ### otrchan.send(message)
-send() will fragment and send message.toString() to remote side.
+send() will fragment and send message.toString().

 ### otrchan.recv(message)
-call recv() when receiving message from remote side.
+call recv() when receiving message from our buddy.

 ### otrchan.close()
 close() will shutdown the otr channel.